jman4747/ORG-DCS/draft/ORG-1_Document_Control_System/ORG-1_Document_Control_System.typ

 = Document Control System <dcs>
 Certain types of documents - owing to their importance - require a Document Control System (DCS).
-The purpose of a DCS is to ensure documents are:
+The purpose of a DCS is to ensure documents are: correct, easy to locate, and versioned with a transparent history.
-- correct
-- easy to locate
-- versioned with a transparent history

-Control procedures also ensure that team members are know that the document they are referencing is the most up to date version.
+Control procedures also ensure that team members know that the document they are referencing is the most up to date version.

 In the context of FRC, the concerns that necessitate building a DCS are as follows: